Installations (End-User Flows)

 Use an installed public flow from another flow or agent

-Typical consumer flow:
+Typical install flow:

 - Find the public flow in Discover or with